 The recruiting process is profoundly broken.
-Every aspect of the traditional recruiting system is badly designed and badly executed.
+Every aspect of the

 If we applied the most basic usability or quality standards we value in other business processes to the simple act of hiring a new employee, we'd be horrified to see how foolish and destructive our recruiting processes have become.